Siddarth2004/Spartan--7-FPGA-Football-Penalty-Shootout-Game-/README.md

 movements with the ball.

 3. Player and Goalkeeper Logic

-○ Player Movement:
+Player Movement:
-■ Controls the shooter’s appearance and motion toward the ball when a shot is initiated.
+Controls the shooter’s appearance and motion toward the ball when a shot is initiated.

-■ Allows the user to select the shooter’s color dynamically before gameplay.
+Allows the user to select the shooter’s color dynamically before gameplay.

-○ Goalkeeper Control:
+Goalkeeper Control:

-■ Responds to user inputs (arrow keys) to move the goalkeeper in the left, right, or center positions.
+Responds to user inputs (arrow keys) to move the goalkeeper in the left, right, or center positions.

-■ Determines whether the goalkeeper successfully blocks a shot based on the ball’s trajectory.
+Determines whether the goalkeeper successfully blocks a shot based on the ball’s trajectory.

-4. Scoreboard Logic
+5. Scoreboard Logic
-○ Implements a graphical scoreboard to display goals and saves as colored circles.
+Implements a graphical scoreboard to display goals and saves as colored circles.

-○ Updates the player’s goals and goalkeeper’s saves dynamically based on the outcome of each shot.
+Updates the player’s goals and goalkeeper’s saves dynamically based on the outcome of each shot.

-○ Uses on-screen pixel-to-coordinate mapping to accurately render the circles.
+Uses on-screen pixel-to-coordinate mapping to accurately render the circles.

-5. State Machine (FSM)
+6. State Machine (FSM)

-○ Controls the game flow between the following states:
+Controls the game flow between the following states:

-Main Menu: Displays “ENTER TO PLAY” and waits for the user to press Enter.
+Main Menu: Displays “ENTER TO PLAY” and waits for the user to press enter.

 Player Color Selection: Allows the player to choose the shooter’s color (Red, Green, or Blue).

-Gameplay: Simulates the penalty shootout, including ball movement, player and goalkeeper control, and scoring.
-○ Manages transitions based on user inputs (e.g., Enter, Escape, R/G/B keys).
+Gameplay: Simulates the penalty shootout, including ball movement, player and goalkeeper control, and scoring and manages transitions based on user inputs (e.g., Enter, Escape, R/G/B keys).

 7. Football Background Module (Football_example)